RohanGawade257/Digi-Assist-BitNbuild/README.md

 Default-off content lives in browser memory and a bounded six-turn server cache with 15-minute idle expiry.
 Idle warnings preserve typed drafts.
 Account-deletion tombstones contain only the Firebase UID and deletion flag to block late writes.
 Saved content and feedback are owner-filtered and expiry-checked before Mongo TTL cleanup.

-Screenshots support PNG/JPEG/WebP under5MiB/12MP, with header checks before decoding.
+Screenshots support PNG/JPEG/WebP under 5 MiB / 12 MP, with header checks before decoding.
 On-demand desktop captures read the active sharing video directly, with a new capture ID and timestamp; cached thumbnails and old crops/masks are never capture inputs.
 Review mode samples changes locally without resetting its frozen crop.
 The browser normalizes approved images to metadata-free PNG (at most 1600 pixels per side); the API permits at most 2 MiB, 2048 pixels per side and 4 MP, checks full PNG structure/raster/hash, and authenticates before parsing the 3 MiB turn envelope.
 The preview is exactly the bytes sent through Gemini inlineData.
 Review-mode image edits/refresh require fresh approval; default capture consent is revoked when sharing ends or the source changes.
 Strict privacy disables on-demand sending.
 Images are not saved in app history or logs.
 Masking does not guarantee privacy: inspect the final image yourself.
 If visual review is difficult, select labels only or remove the source and type a public instruction.
 No background uploads or continuous cloud streaming occur; analysis runs on Capture and send or submitted questions.
 Every image is a snapshot, never a live view.

 Canceling discards late results but cannot guarantee an upstream request was unbilled.
 A reused turn/transcription ID fails safely.
-Queue wait is bounded to15 seconds.
-Translation/generation calls allow45 seconds within a90-second turn; speech calls allow20 seconds within a30-second operation.
-Upstream timeouts use504 rather than408 to prevent automatic POST replay.
+Queue wait is bounded to 15 seconds.
+Translation/generation calls allow 45 seconds within a 90-second turn; speech calls allow 20 seconds within a 30-second operation.
+Upstream timeouts use 504 rather than 408 to prevent automatic POST replay.
 Deployment supports one API replica because cancellation/context are process-local.

 Human screen-reader testing, native listening, physical capture/microphone devices, signup/email delivery, remaining live translation/STT combinations, and representative-user evaluation remain open.
 There is no public deployment.
 Production hardening such as minimal runtime images, HTTPS, restricted Mongo credentials and backup policy must be completed before public hosting.